UDOOboard/Docs/docs/10_Cookbook_Android/00_UDOO_Android_Boot_Walkthrough.md

 ## Overview

-Android stable for UDOO QUAD/DUAL is based on Android 4.2.2 Kitkat.
+The stable Android version for UDOO QUAD/DUAL is based on Android Marshmallow 6.0.1.
-In the Download page you can also find an image of Android 6.0.1 Marshmallow that is still in Beta but almost fully functionally.
+The previous release, still available for download, is KitKat 4.4.2.

 Visit our Tutorials section to watch the video guide: [UDOO Android Boot Walkthrough](/tutorial/udoo-android-boot-walkthrough/).

 Android 6 Marshmallow is based on:

- * Android 6.0.1 (tag AOSP android-6.0.1_r50)
+ * Android 6.0.1 (tag AOSP android-6.0.1_r70)
  * Kernel 3.14.52
  * U-Boot v2015.10